Eagle Saints

 Helen Howarth Lemmel, 1918

 Did you know that this hymn is also called “The Heavenly Vision”?
-Written in 1918 it was inspired by a tract entitled Focused composed by the missionary Isabella Lilias Trotter.
-Please take time to read the entire pamphlet as I just did!
-The holy spirit led me to this at the end of this post, and, truly she said it all much better than I have.
-Here’s several sections of her pamphlet that continue to speak to us more than a century later:
+Written in 1918, it was inspired by a tract entitled Focused composed by the missionary Isabella Lilias Trotter.
+Please take time to read the entire pamphlet as I just did.
+The holy spirit led me to this at the end of this post, and, she says it all much better than I have.

 “…Gathered up, focussed lives, intent on one aim – Christ – these are the lives on which God can concentrate blessedness.
 It is ‘all for all’ by a law as unvarying as any law that governs the material universe…What does this focussing mean?
 Study the matter and you will see that it means two things – gathering in all that can be gathered, and letting the rest drop.

 The working of any lens – microscope, telescope, camera – will show you this.
-The lens of your own eye, in the room where you are sitting, as clearly as any other.
+The lens of your own eye, in the room where you are sitting, [sees] as clearly as any other.
 Look at the window bars, and the beyond is only a shadow; look through at the distance, and it is the bars that turn into ghosts.
 You have to choose which you will fix your gaze upon and let the other go….

 Turn full your soul’s vision to Jesus, and look and look at Him, and a strange dimness will come over all that is apart from Him, and the Divine ‘attrait’ by which God’s saints are made, even in this 20th century, will lay hold of you.

-For ‘He is worthy’ to have all there is to be had in the heart that He has died to win.”
-Focussed, A Story and a Song, 2018.
+For ‘He is worthy’ to have all there is to be had in the heart that He has died to win.Focussed, A Story and a Song, reprinted 2018.

 Thank you, Lilias Trotter for these wonderful words that echo through time into our hearts.
+Here the promise of the living God to all His eagle saints determined to soar in the heavenlies with Him:

 Previous